MihailaDumitru/K-Means_Clustering/README.md

 Solve Business problem in Python and R
 ---

    There is a big mall in a specific city that contains information of its clients that subscribed to the membership card.
-When the customers subscribed to the membership card, they provided info like their gender, age, annual income, spending score ( values between 1 and 100 so that the close to 1 spending score less the client spent, and close to 100 spending score more the client spent, score based to some criteria: income, the amount of dollars spent, number of times per week shown in mall etc.).
+When the customers subscribed to the membership card, they provided info like their gender, age, annual income, spending score ( values between 1 and 100 so that the close to 1 spending score less the client spent, and close to 100 spending score more the client spent, score based on some criteria: income, the amount of dollars spent in mall, number of visits per week etc.).

   **My job is to segment the clients into groups based to annual income and spending score** ( 2 variables for simplicity ).
 The mall doesn’t know – which are the segments and how many segments are, this is typically clustering problem because we don’t know the answers.